Home » About » History

 S.B.C.
 1976, c.
 3

-Erma P. Morrison is renowned as British Columbia’s first independent auditor general, a pioneering role she assumed with dedication and distinction.
+Erma Morrison is renowned as British Columbia’s first independent auditor general, a pioneering role she assumed with dedication and distinction.
 Her tenure was marked by a steadfast commitment to transparency, accountability, and fiscal integrity in the province’s public sector.
 Morrison’s groundbreaking work laid the foundation for rigorous auditing standards that continue to benefit British Columbia today.

 Previous auditors general